SatelliteDish/hypr-lua/README.md

 A Nix home-manager module for configuring Hyprland's Lua config declaratively.

 Since Hyprland 0.55, configuration uses Lua instead of hyprlang.
-While home-manager's `wayland.windowManager.hyprland.settings` exposes the raw config as a Nix attrset, working with `mkLuaInline` and `_args` everywhere is verbose and error-prone. hypr-lua wraps the most common patterns into a clean interface, with an escape hatch for anything it doesn't cover yet.
+While home-manager's `wayland.windowManager.hyprland.settings` exposes the raw config as a Nix attrset, working with `mkLuaInline` and `_args` everywhere is verbose and error-prone. hypr-lua wraps the most common patterns into a clean interface, with escape hatches per-value using `mkLuaInline` and globally via `extraConfig`.

 ## Installation